 The requested information includes mother and father's names, name of parents' employers, and the parents' daytime telephone numbers.
-Parents are also asked to list, in priority order, threat least two adults that may act in the absence of the parent in an emergency if the building principal is unable to contact the child's parent or legal guardian.
+Parents are also asked to list, in priority order, at least twoadults that may act in the absence of the parent in an emergency if the building principal is unable to contact the child's parent or legal guardian.